HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 }
 ```

-### Series of reversing problem
+### Series of reverse problems

-This section I want to share a particular question set - reverse problem.
+This section I want to share a particular question set - reverse problems.

 We can find examples at Leetcode such as: